 We are committed to convening and supporting partners advancing patient-centered, innovative, evidence-based solutions addressing this public health challenge.

 Collaboration is key to ending the opioid crisis.
 Now more than ever, it is critical for us to think creatively, test new approaches, remove silos, and enhance and expand activities proven to prevent and reduce opioid use disorder.

 We welcome the opportunity to explore partnerships and collaborate with all who are dedicated to furthering our goal of accelerating solutions to end this public health emergency.

 FORE is a national grantmaking organization focused on ending the nation’s opioid crisis.
 We are deeply committed to enhancing access to care for all Americans experiencing an opioid use disorder and enabling communities to invest in prevention.

 Our funding priorities are shaped by convening leaders in addiction medicine, pain management, public health, health policy, and health care delivery.
 I am grateful to those who have given their time to inform our efforts to help everyone affected by this public health emergency.

 No single solution will solve this crisis.
 For this reason, we support patient-centered efforts that aim to achieve the following:

-- Educate healthcare professionals about prevention and evidence-based treatment
+- Educate healthcare and other professionals about prevention and evidence-based treatment

 - Develop sustainable prevention, treatment, and recovery models, as well as payment and provider approaches

 - Inform State and Federal policies to ensure access to care

 - Raise public awareness of effective strategies for curtailing the crisis

 We look forward to continue developing a strong network of grantees, partners, and collaborators.